 In Pennsylvania, we call the charge a DUI (Driving Under the Influence); in some other states, it’s referred to as a DWI (Driving While Intoxicated).
 In most states, the determining factor for a DUI is the same: a Blood Alcohol Concentration of 0.08 percent or higher.
 Additional levels that add sentencing enhancements to the penalties for a DUI kick in when the person’s Blood Alcohol Concentration is 0.10 percent or higher.
 In Pennsylvania, there is an added third level that adds sentencing enhancements when a person’s BAC is 0.16 percent or higher.
 In Utah, beginning in December of 2018, a new BAC level will be enforced of 0.05 percent.

 If you get convicted of Driving Under the Influence or Driving While Intoxicated in another state, you will face consequences in two places: the state in which you were drunk driving, and here at home in Pennsylvania.
 Pennsylvania is one of fifty-six states that participate in something called the Driver’s License Compact.
 This agreement calls for all states who participate to exchange information about traffic violations, including Driving While Intoxicated or Driving Under the Influence.
-Unless you live in Tennessee, Wisconsin, Massachusetts, or Michigan, your DUI/DWI will be reported back to Pennsylvania.
-In one of those four aforementioned states, your conviction might or might not be reported to PA.
+Unless you live in Tennessee, Nevada, Wisconsin, Massachusetts, or Michigan, your DUI/DWI will be reported back to Pennsylvania.
+In one of those five aforementioned states, your conviction might or might not be reported to PA.